-While I like using javelina, an animal native to the Yucatan (as well as Arizona, Mew Mexico and Texas), pork, wild boar, turkey or even chicken also work.
-There are a few ingredients here that are easy to find where there are javelina, but might be tougher up north: plantains, chipotles in adobo, fresh rendered lard and recado rojo, or achiote paste.
-All are easily found in Latin markets, and many regular supermarkets have plantains, too.
-As for the achiote paste, it's pretty necessary for the dish, and if you can't find it in a market, you can buy it online.
+There are a few ingredients here that are easy to find in Latin markets: plantains, chipotles in adobo, fresh rendered lard and recado rojo, or achiote paste.
+Achiote paste is necessary for the dish, and if you can't find it in a market, you can buy it online.
 A tip on the onion and bell peppers for the sofrito: Pulse them in a food processor to really chop them small.
 You can then use the processor bowl to puree the charred tomatoes without an extra clean-up step.

 4Roma or other paste tomatoes,sliced in half lengthwise